2019 Murray State Racers football team

 The 2019 Murray State Racers football team represented Murray State University in the 2019 NCAA Division I FCS football season.
 They were led by fifth-year head coach Mitch Stewart and played their home games at Roy Stewart Stadium.
 They were members of the Ohio Valley Conference.
 They finished the season 4–8, 2–6 in OVC play to finish in a tie for seventh place.
 Stewart was reassigned to a new position within the athletic department following the season, he finished with a record of 19–37.

-Previous season

-The Racers finished the 2018 season 5–6, 5–3 in OVC play to finish in fourth place.

 Preseason

 Preseason coaches' poll

 The OVC released their preseason coaches' poll on July 22, 2019.
 The Racers were picked to finish in seventh place.

 Preseason All-OVC team

 The Racers had three players selected to the preseason all-OVC team.